 Grape yield: medium-high

-Must-weight: medium-high (Germans say it needs over 80 Oe to make really good
+Must-weight: medium-high (Germans say it needs over 80 Oe to make really good wine)

 Must-acidity: medium-high (in hot climates it can attain a very high level of ripeness, but

 begins to lose acidity rapidly when near to fully ripe)